thibaudcolas/frontend-starter-kit/docs/frontend-launch-checklist.md

 - [ ] Debugging tricks.
 - [ ] Testing data.

 You made it to the end!
 Whoo, high five my friend :pray:!
-Now go treat yourself to a drink :tropical_drink:, a hug :hugging_face:, or whatever floats your boat :rainbow:.
+Now go treat yourself to a drink :tropical_drink:, a hug, or whatever floats your waka :rainbow:.
 Don’t forget to let your team know that you’ve got this under control, and be proud of that top-notch site you just built. :metal: